 * Climate change and sustainability focus.

 ** Applicants must provide evidence of appropriate war related risk management, safeguarding plan and follow FCDO travel advice for any in-person activity involving individuals travelling from outside Ukraine.
-In Ukraine, individuals must be registered as a private entrepreneur, ФОП, to act as Lead Partner and receive grant funding.

 • Applications open 17 June 2026 12:00 BST (UK time)